Where the memo ends, we begin.

 Operating on the ground in high-risk or restricted environments

-Managing situations involving regulatory, institutional, or reputational pressure
+Managing regulatory, institutional, or reputational pressure

-Negotiating directly with counterparties under adversarial or coercive conditions
+Negotiating directly with counterparties under adversarial conditions